SparkPost/support-docs/content/momentum/4/config/tls-protocols.md

 <a name="idp26999712"></a>
 ## Scope

-`tls_ciphers` is valid in the binding, binding_group, domain, ecstream_listener, esmtp_listener, global, http_listener, listen, pathway, pathway_group and peer scopes.
+`tls_protocols` is valid in the binding, binding_group, domain, ecstream_listener, esmtp_listener, global, http_listener, listen, pathway, pathway_group and peer scopes.